amiller411/journey-logger/README.md

 **Journey Logger** is a tool for tracking and logging journeys.
 It collects data, enriches it with location/time metadata, logging to a google sheet.

-Simply share directions from google maps link to a telegram bot.
+Simply share directions from google maps to a telegram bot.

 ![Telegram Bot](resources/images/telegram_bot.png)